Blablux/dejoule/README.md

 + __XwingTMG__: Templates from the
 [FFG game](https://www.fantasyflightgames.com/en/products/x-wing/).
 Tokens have a different shape than in the game as I found it easier to stack.
 Other templates are supposed to be similar to the ones used in the game.
+Also include a generic template file with common used images.

 ## Side Note